mrchrisneal/DashPad/docs/index.md

 - You need historical data storage or trending
 - You require complex alerting rules
-- You want a full monitoring stack (use Prometheus/Grafana instead)
+- You want a full monitoring stack
 - You need Windows support
 - You require user management or multi-tenancy
 - You need to monitor many dozens of servers
+- You're uncomfortable leaving electronics on and plugged in constantly

 ## Architecture Overview